Cubeir/Vanilla-RTX-App/README.md

   - Donate: Opens the developer's Ko-Fi page.
     > When this button is hovered, an up-to-date list of Vanilla RTX Insiders is displayed.
 I'm able to maintain Vanilla RTX projects thanks to them.
 Consider becoming a supporter and have your name up there?!

-- The app may occasionally display PSAs from this readme file and caches it for several hours, these announcements will be shown on startup.
+- The app may occasionally display PSAs from this readme file and caches it for several hours, these announcements will occasionally show up on startup.
 They are used to inform users of important issues, Vanilla RTX or App updates, etc...

 ### Known Issues
 - Missing icons on some older Windows installations (non-critical)